 Although Uber argued that the Driver Handbook merely contained “suggestions,” Judge Chen dismissed that argument by referring to the mandatory language of the document and evidence that failure to follow the “suggestions” could be enforced by disciplinary action or termination.

-As we stated in our blog post on March 12, 2015, that decision by the court does not mean that companies cannot prevail on independent contractor misclassification claims.
+As I stated in my blog post on March 12, 2015, that decision by the court does not mean that companies cannot prevail on independent contractor misclassification claims.
 In fact, the decision by Judge Chen pointed to two recent cases where courts in California found workers to be independent contractors as a matter of law.
 As the court noted, even though some factors may have “cut in favor of employee status,” courts will still find independent contractor status when “all of the factors weighed and considered as a whole establish that [an individual] was an independent contractor and not an employee.”

 Companies that wish to retain an independent contractor business model generally opt for restructuring, re-documenting, and re-implementing their contractor relationships.
 While not all companies can eliminate most control and direction over workers treated as 1099ers, the overwhelming number can effectively restructure their contractor relationships to comply with federal and most state laws.
-The IC Diagnostics™ process provides the means to stress-test the relationship.
+A process such as IC Diagnostics™ provides the means to stress-test the relationship.
 If it can be effectively restructured to comply with contractor laws, the next step in the process is re-documentation.
 What seems like a simple act of dotting your i’s and crossing your t’s, though, is anything but; indeed, many independent contractor statutes and most judicial and administrative decisions in this area are often counter-intuitive.

-As we observed in our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” we concluded that FedEx Ground lost a key case because of its misplaced reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
+As we observed in my August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” we concluded that FedEx Ground lost a key case because of its reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
 Plainly, FedEx is a savvy company, but close scrutiny by a court found one fallacy after another in the very documents FedEx created – sufficient in degree to lead the court to rule against FedEx.
 As we noted, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”

 Lastly, the implementation of a legitimate independent contractor relationship is just as essential as the structuring and documentation.
 As shown by the court’s decision in this case in March, even when contractual provisions were drafted in a manner intended to be consistent with governing laws, it was argued that Uber failed to strictly follow the contractual limitations on direction and control when they put their contractor relationships into effect.
 There is no reason, however, why a company committed to complying with independent contractor laws cannot, when exercising both rigor and restraint, implement and carry out in practice an enhanced contractor relationship.
 Uber can take this step even if it loses at trial or (if it wishes to place itself in a better position sooner), before the trial and all appeals are completed.